-In this issue, you will find call for competition and journal-track papers for ICDAR 2023, a presentation of the New Technologies Show at ECCV.
-Also the two last IJDAR issues and two new job offers in Barcelona (Spain) and Rouen (France).
+In this issue, you will find call for workshop and tutorial of ICDAR 2023, the call for proposal of DAS2024, the last IJDAR issue summary and a new job offers in Barcelona (Spain).

 I wish you a pleasant reading,